EStreetRockets/Asbury-Western-Stars-Industries/README.md

 # Asbury-Western-Stars-Industries
 This mod adds a stockalike replica of the Kistler K-1 reusable launch vehicle.
-Many thanks to e of pi.
+Many thanks to E of Pi.

 # Licensing
 This mod is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.